 For patients with unruptured aneurysms, the hospitalization and recovery is typically much smoother and more predictable.
 In this case, the modality of treatment does influence the hospitalization and recovery.
 Endovascular therapy, being less invasive, is associated with a shorter hospitalization and more rapid return to previous activities.
 Following a successful endovascular procedure, most patients are observed in the intensive care unit overnight and discharged from the hospital the following day if there are no complications.
 These patients may resume all of their prior activities without any specific restrictions within a matter of days.
 This includes going back to work, driving and flying in airplanes.

-The generic term for all operations in which the skull is opened including the surgical procedure for clipping an aneurysm or removing a vascular malformation. for clip ligation of an aneurysm, most patients will spend a night in the intensive care unit and be moved out to a private room the following day.
+Following a craniotomy for clip ligation of an aneurysm, most patients will spend a night in the intensive care unit and be moved out to a private room the following day.
 Typically, patients are discharged from the hospital a couple of days after discharge from the intensive care unit able to perform all the activities of daily living.
 It generally takes 4 to 6 weeks to recover from any major operation including a craniotomy for aneurysm.
 During this time the patient is able to care for themselves, but typically does not engage in aggressive physical activity.
 Patients are usually able to a care for themselves and stay alone with gradually increasing activity including walking, household chores and work that does not involve significant physical exertion.
 After approximately 4 to 6 weeks these activities are liberalized and patients are encouraged to resume all of their previous activities without any specific restrictions.
 It is by increasing activity at this time that patients more quickly resume their strength and endurance.